Research Paper

 Abstract

 Ever since Alexander emerged in the history of Iran, his being Greek or Iranian has been a matter of dispute.
-The subject has later entered the discussions over Alexander’s identity as ruler, governor, explorer, adventurer, etc. Even these days disputes over his existence or his territory exist. ...
+The subject has later entered the discussions over Alexander’s identity ...
+Read More

 Research Paper